yiwei-chay/networking-notes/connecting-systems-notes.md

 VPN traffic passes through publicly shared internet infrastructure but uses encryption to create a private network above the public network, and is not visible to anyone.

 ### OSI model
-The OSI model is a universal language for computer networking.
+The OSI model is a universal structure for computer networking.
 It splits the communication system into 7 abstract layers, each handling a specific job and communicates with the layers above and below itself.
+The layers give engineers a better idea of how the transmittion of data works as well as the ability to narrow down problems whilst debugging.

 <img width="1003" alt="OSI-model" src="https://github.com/yiwei-chay/networking-notes/assets/146081571/f8fdbdee-97a5-48e9-a0a0-1c7054b6ca59">